Mu-Magdy/Data-Science/Easy projects/readme.md

-These projects are projects for beginners to tackle different algorithms and and different datasets
+These projects are projects for beginners to tackle different algorithms and different datasets